Sing a New Psalm:

 ?
 What role did God play in rescuing each of them?

 ?
-What point might the Psalmist be making about the type of dangers that these two Old Testament figures faced?
+What point might Asaph be making about the type of dangers that these two Old Testament figures faced?

 ?
 Refer to the positions of Jacob and Joseph in the genealogy in the first chapter in the Gospel According to Matthew to consider how the role these patriarchs play in the Old Testament foreshadows the role of their same-name descendants in the New Testament.